jundalisay/superb/content/en/research/george/progress-poverty/chapter-24.md

-+++
+---
+heading: "Chapter 24"
-title=  "Ineffective Solutions"
+title: "Ineffective Solutions"
-heading=  "Chapter 24 of of Progress and Poverty" description=  "Ineffective Solutions" image=  "/covers/progress.jpg" linkb=  "/research/george/progress-poverty/chapter-12" linkbtext=  "The Cause of Interest" linkf=  "/research/george/progress-poverty/chapter-25" linkftext=  "The True Remedy"
-+++
+description: "Lower taxes taken from production would raise productivity just as increased population and technological improvements do"
+weight: 46
+image: "/covers/progress.jpg"
+author: Henry George
+---

-The current solutions are=
+The current solutions are:

 1. More efficient government
 2. Better education and work habits